-- Placement of children in care as part of an integrated child protection response 578 - Aboriginal and Torres Strait Islander Child Placement Principle 609 - Working with Aboriginal and Torres Strait Islander children, families and communities 610 - Responding to concerns about the standards of care 326 - Positive behaviour support 604 - Child Safety Practice Manual Chapter 5.
+- Placement of children in care as part of an integrated child protection response 578 - Decisions about Aboriginal and Torres Strait Islander children and young people 641-1 - Responding to concerns about the standards of care 326 - Positive behaviour support 604 - Child Safety Practice Manual Chapter 5.
 Children in out-of-home care - Child Safety Practice Manual Chapter 9.
-Standards of care - Reporting missing children: Guidelines for approved carers and care services - Non-government service provider Basic Recordkeeping Guide

-The principles identified in the Placement of children in care as part of an integrated child protection response 578 that underpin Child Safety Services decision-making in relation to placements and to which all placement services must be committed and responsive within the context of the departmental case plan, are:

-- the welfare and best interests of the child are paramount - in deciding whose care the child should be placed, proper consideration must be given to placing the child, as a first option, with kin - placement and support responses should take into account the age and developmental level of the child or young person and their cultural needs.
-Family based options are preferred for children under 12 years of age - the child should be kept informed of matters affecting him or her in a way and to an extent that is appropriate, having regard to the child's age and ability to understand - the child must have the opportunity to participate in making decisions affecting their lives and the views of the child (taking into account the child's age or ability to understand) are recorded and considered - the child's parents and kin are to be given the opportunity to participate in decision-making about the child and to have their views heard - a recognised entity must be given the opportunity to participate in decisions about the placement of an Aboriginal or Torres Strait Islander child or young person - any decision involving a child or young person in out-of-home care must be timely and facilitate their receipt of services, or participation in activities, that will enhance their well-being; and - placement and support services should be evidence based and informed by established theories of child development, attachment, trauma, grief and loss.
+Standards of care - Child Safety Practice Manual Chapter 10.1 Decision-making about Aboriginal and Torres Strait Islander children and young people - Reporting missing children: Guidelines for approved carers and care services - Non-government service provider Basic Recordkeeping Guide - The principles identified in the Placement of children in care as part of an integrated child protection response 578 that underpin Child Safety decision-making in relation to placements and to which all placement services must be committed and responsive within the context of the departmental case plan, are: - the safety and wellbeing and best interests of the child are paramount - in deciding whose care the child should be placed, proper consideration must be given to placing the child, as a first option, with kin - in deciding whose care an Aboriginal or Torres Strait Islander should be placed, order of priority will be given to: - a member of the child's family group - a member of the child's community or language group - another Aboriginal person or Torres Strait Islander person who is compatible with the child's community or language group - another Aboriginal person or Torres Strait Islander person - a person who lives near the child's family, community or language group and has a demonstrated capacity for ensuring the child's continuity of connection to kin, country and culture. - placement and support responses should take into account the age and developmental level of the child or young person and their cultural needs.
+Family based options are preferred for children under 12 years of age - the child should be kept informed of matters affecting him or her in a way and to an extent that is appropriate, having regard to the child's age and ability to understand - the child must have the opportunity to participate in making decisions affecting their lives and the views of the child (taking into account the child's age or ability to understand) are recorded and considered - the child's parents and kin are to be given the opportunity to participate in decision-making about the child and to have their views heard - an Aboriginal or Torres Strait Islander child and their family must be given the opportunity to participate in significant decisions, including decisions about where and with whom the child will live where the child is subject to a child protection care agreement or order granting custody or guardianship to the chief executive - any decision involving a child or young person in care must be timely and facilitate their receipt of services, or participation in activities, that will enhance their well-being; and placement and support services should be evidence based and informed by established theories of child development, attachment, trauma, grief and loss.

-The department also commits within the policy to partnering with foster and kinship carers, non-government services, recognised entities and other government agencies to ensure quality out-of-home care.
+The department also commits within the policy to partnering with foster and kinship carers, non-government services, and other government agencies to ensure quality care.